 Your Commute + Air Quality

-Understanding Air Quality + Pollution
+Understanding Air Quality + Polution

 According to the Georgia Environmental Protection Division, mobile sources like vehicles and construction equipment contribute to pollution in Georgia, especially in the Atlanta Metro area.
 Some of the main pollutants impacting our air quality are:

-• Nitrogen Oxides (NOXs): 99% are man-made, mostly from vehicle emissions, and the concentration becomes worse with traffic congestion.
+- Nitrogen Oxides (NOXs): 99% are man-made, mostly from vehicle emissions, and the concentration becomes worse with traffic congestion.

-• Particulate Matter/Particle Pollution: Microscopic particles in the air which come from vehicle emissions, trees, construction debris, forest fires, and more.
+- Particulate Matter/Particle Pollution: Microscopic particles in the air which come from vehicle emissions, trees, construction debris, forest fires, and more.

-• Volatile Organic Compounds (VOCs): Comes from anything that smells like aerosols, perfumes, etc., or are naturally occurring from pine trees.
+- Volatile Organic Compounds (VOCs): Comes from anything that smells like aerosols, perfumes, etc., or are naturally occurring from pine trees.
 Also generated from paint, chemicals, solvents, and (you guessed it) vehicle emissions.

-How we get Smog
+How We Get Smog

 In Georgia, the main pollutant concern comes from ground level o-zone in metro Atlanta.
 VOCs and NOXs + heat and sunlight = Ground Level Ozone When Ground Level Ozone is mixed with Particulate Matter, we get our dreaded foe: Smog.